robertoandino/fitness_tracker_app/README.md

 ## Description

 Fitness Tracker is a web application designed to help users track their workouts and monitor their progress over time.
 The app allows users to log exercises, set goals, and view their workout history.
-It offers visual insights through charts to track fitness activities and progress in a user-friendly interface.

 ## Features